Gyyyn/OpenWebTTS/README.md

 ### Desktop Mode (Experimental)

 You can also run OpenWebTTS as a desktop app using a lightweight webview window.
-This requires a webview backend such as `webkit2gtk`.
+This requires a webview backend such as `webkit2gtk` as well as `PyGObject`, which can be install via `pip install PyGObject`, or using apt (recommended for Debian-based distros) `sudo apt install -y python3-gi python3-gi-cairo gir1.2-gtk-3.0`.
 This is still experimental, so if you experience any issues try running it as a web app instead.

 ```bash
 python app.py --desktop